 Materials and Applications

-FDM 3D printers work with a range of standard thermoplastics, such as ABS, PLA, and their various blends.
-The popularity of FDM in the hobbyist space has led to an abundance of color options.
-Various experimental filaments blends also exist to create parts with wood- or metal-like surface.
+Plastic extrusion 3D printers work with a range of standard thermoplastic filaments, such as ABS, PLA, and their various blends.
+The popularity of FDM 3D printing in the hobbyist space has led to an abundance of color options.
+Various experimental plastic filaments blends also exist to create parts with wood- or metal-like surface.

 Engineering materials, such as Nylon, PETG, PA, or TPU and high-performance thermoplastics like PEEK or PEI are also available, but often limited to selected professional FDM printers that support them.

-SLA resins have the benefit of a wide range of formulation configurations: materials can be soft or hard, heavily filled with materials like glass and ceramic, or imbued with mechanical properties like high heat deflection temperature or impact resistance.
+SLA resin materials have the benefit of a wide range of formulation configurations: they can be soft or hard, heavily filled with additives like glass and ceramic, or imbued with mechanical properties like high heat deflection temperature or impact resistance.
 Various resin formulations offer a wide range of optical, mechanical, and thermal properties to match those of standard, engineering, and industrial thermoplastics.

 Some material properties that are unique to SLA include: